 So when I found these Adirondack chairs it felt like a win for Team Big People.
 Not only did I not have to build another thing from scratch I also don’t have to wait until next summer before they’re done.
 They were practically already put together and they came unfinished so I could paint them any color I like.

 In one afternoon I put all 4 of them together, sanded to remove any rough edges and wiped them clean.

 Add in another full day of painting and they were D.O.N.E.
 I used the new Wagner Home Decor Paint Sprayer and I cannot sing its praises enough.
-Not only is not obnoxiously loud but it is so, so easy to use and creates a beautiful finish with little extra effort on part.
-And they’ve taken the guess work (and mess) out of thinning.
-It also come with a poster so you can practice your strokes and a cheat sheet on which pattern to use when.
+Not only is not obnoxiously loud but it is so, so easy to use and creates a beautiful finish with little extra effort on your part.
+And they’ve taken guesswork (and mess) out of thinning.
+It also comes with a poster so you can practice your strokes and a cheat sheet on which pattern to use when.
 Plus, it’s super easy to clean.

 It’s super lightweight but powerful making it great for projects big or small.
-It can be used with milk paint, chalk-type and most any decorative paints.
-The Wagner Home Decor Sprayer is currently available at Home Depot in Atlanta, GA and Boston, MA.
-For all other locations product can be purchased from: http://www.wagnerspraytech.com/.
+It can be used with milk paint, chalk-type, and most any decorative paints.

 Paint sprayers can be intimidating especially if you’re new to them, at least it was the first time I used one.
 And then afterward I couldn’t believe I hadn’t tried it sooner.
 They make the job so much faster and easier.

 Tips on How to Successfully Use a Paint Sprayer:

 - Have a designated space to spray and protect area with a drop cloth

 - Always thin your paint with the appropriate thinning medium and mix well